southernfail/NationalRailApi/README.md

-# RailRefundTwitterBot
+# NationalRailAPI
-A Twitter bot tweeting details of trains that are delayed, specifically where a refund is due to commuters intending to use a delayed train.
+A nicer/cleaner API to interacting with NationalRail's journey information services.

+For more detail visit: https://lite.realtime.nationalrail.co.uk/OpenLDBWS/

+more to follow.